WooCommerce Vendor Marketplace Pro is the most powerful multi-store / multi-vendor solution available.

 Payment Gateways and Revenue Splitting

-Vendor Marketplace Pro comes PayPal Adaptive Payments built-in, which lets you split the money from the sale of items between you and your vendors.
+Vendor Marketplace Pro also comes with PayPal Adaptive Payments built-in, which lets you split the money from the sale of items between you and your vendors at the time of checkout.
+Note that PayPal is retiring Adaptive Payments.
+But no problem, Payouts is their new and improved replacement and as we mentioned it’s built into Vendor Marketplace Pro already!

-PayPal Mass Pay is also built-in, so if you want pay your vendors periodically you can do that too, either automatically at your preferred interval (for example, every 30 days), or manually when you’re ready.
+PayPal Mass Pay is also built-in, so if you want pay your vendors periodically you can do that too, either automatically at your preferred interval (for example, every 30 days), or manually when you’re ready with a ready-to-use CSV file.

 If you decide to configure your site to split payments with vendors you define the percentage of the sale you want to keep.
 You can set the percentage globally for all vendors, or differently for different vendors.
 Your choice.

 The plugin includes a shortcode that you can use to publish a list of all vendor stores on your site.
 And you can customize the related template file.
 See the screenshot below for an example listing.